katemae/esports-modeling/index.md

 <iframe src="assets/fig/class_imbalance.html" width=800 height=600 frameBorder=0></iframe>

 As seen above, the distribution of the data amongst the six classes does not align with their presence out of all champions, nor is the data evenly balanced amongst all six classes.
-Because of this class imbalance, we cannot rely on accuracy as our evaluation metric and instead will be using the weighterd average of **F1-Scores** from each class.
+Because of this class imbalance, we cannot rely on accuracy as our evaluation metric and instead will be using the weighted average of **F1-Scores** from each class.

 Now we are ready for predictive modeling!